maximilianuhlmann/microservice-showcase/docs/TOGGLZ_CONSOLE.md

 1. Start the application: `mvn spring-boot:run`
 2. Open browser: `http://localhost:8080/togglz`
-3. Enter credentials when prompted:
+3. Enter credentials when prompted (configured in `application.properties` or environment variables)
-   - Username: `admin`
-   - Password: `admin123`
 4. You'll see all features from `Features` enum:
    - Real-time Billing
    - Usage Aggregation